HITECHCRIME/HC_SG48_Trust_In_Anima/README.md

 https://www.youtube.com/watch?v=etP8wLBz-oI
 some lyrics are in the video (livestream+logic pro)

+ya ey
+ya ey
+skip the
+x
+way you got it
+fucking called it
-ya
+ya ey

+let go for another layer

+can you come back
+can you come back you

 try to boast existing, kinda botched thought (prove existing) believe in any other god, your god such a massive fan of churning (journey) thank you, we're here, such a turn out (thank us) - change amount of words

-kind of bonka
+kind of bonka,
 kill them all raw
-let the blood get hard
+let the blood get hard,
 in the sun, dead (ya)

 i know of any other way